 With a nocturnal character, dedicated to the sale of handicrafts, especially leather and jewelry.
 It is held every day from 1 May to 31 August from 20:00 to 24:00 pm in the Meravelles street of the Platja de Palma.

 Sale of fruits and vegetables as well as typical local products.
-It is held every Wednesday from June to October from 16:00 to 21:00 pm in the Primavera avenue.
+It is held mornings from 8:00 to 13:00 pm in the Major square.

 Agenda